seri037/llcppg/llpkgstore.md

 1. `llgo get` follows the Go Module to obtain the corresponding version of the Go module.
 2. Check if the pulled Go module contains `llpkg.cfg` to determine if it is a llpkg.
-3. If it is, `llgo get` need do extra things:
+3. If it is, `llgo get` needs to do extra things:
-  - Run `conan install` for binaries and Store `.pc` files for building In LLGOMODCACHE which is an env variable.
+  - Run `conan install` for binaries and store `.pc` files for building in `${LLGOMODCACHE}`.
-  - Add a comment in the `go.mod` file indicating the original version of the corresponding C library for this llpkg and Ignore indirect dependence for now.
+  - Add a comment in the `go.mod` file indicating the original version of the corresponding C library for this llpkg and ignore indirect dependence for now.
   ```go.mod
   require (
       github.com/google/llpkg/cjson v1.1.0  // cjson-1.7.18